cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 ### Deletion Lifecycle

-The deletion request lifecycle can follow these 2 states:
+The deletion request lifecycle can follow these 3 states:

 1. Pending - Tombstone file is created.
 During this state, the queriers will be performing query time filtering.
 The initial time period configured by `-purger.delete-request-cancel-period`, no data will be deleted.
-This will allow the user some time to cancel the deletion request if it was made by mistake.
 Once this period is over, permanent deletion processing will begin and the request is no longer cancellable.
 2. Processed - All requested data has been deleted.
 Initially, will still need to do query time filtering while waiting for the bucket index and store-gateway to pick up the new blocks.
 Once that period has passed, will no longer require any query time filtering.
+3. Deleted - The deletion request was cancelled.
+A grace period configured by `-purger.delete-request-cancel-period` will allow the user some time to cancel the deletion request if it was made by mistake.
+The request is no longer cancelable after this period has passed.